 - The total number of credit hours to be taken is determined by the student’s home institution.

-- Students who wish to take courses at the host institution should obtain the recommendation of the chair of the geography and meteorology department.
+- Students who wish to take courses at the host institution should obtain the recommendation of the chair of the Valpo Department of Geography and Meteorology.